annahel2/MECH105-Algorithms/README.md

 ## **LU Decomposition**
 LU Decomposition turns an matrix of data into an upper and lower triangular matrix
 ## **Simpson's 1/3**
-Simpson's 1/3 is a code that is the integration method that can solve data that is not continuous numerically.
+Simpson's 1/3 is a code that is the integration method that can solve data that is not continuous